top of page

 • Reducing compensatory tension patterns

-Massage therapy can help relieve muscular tension surrounding the irritated region of the spine.
+Massage therapy can help relieve muscular tension surrounding the irritated region of the spine, but it does not replace medical assessment or active rehabilitation when nerve-related symptoms are present.

 Book an Assessment

-If pain, tingling, or numbness is traveling from your lower back into your leg, our team can assess how your spine and surrounding joints are moving and identify factors that may be contributing to your symptoms.
+If pain, tingling, numbness, burning, or weakness is travelling from your lower back into your hip, leg, or foot, our team can assess how your spine and surrounding joints are moving and identify factors that may be contributing to your symptoms.

 Book Initial Appointment